 Nonetheless, ML workloads pose new challenges to the load balancing community.
 Existing load balancing schemes designed for traditional multi-core or big data scenarios can be broadly classified into two categories: static and dynamic load balancing (§2.2.3).
-Yet, different from those traditional workloads such as HPC processing [17, 34] or MapReduce [31], ML computations are highly structured (with thousands of short iterations) and also tensor-based (samples in each iteration are packaged into a non-divisible matrix for fast processing).
-Static load balancing approaches [51, 73, 78] are not aware of runtime resource variations, and dynamic approaches [13, 41, 82], which are mainly based on work stealing [12, 17, 34], are also deficient for ML workloads.
+Yet, different from those traditional workloads such as HPC processing [15], [16] or MapReduce [17], ML computations are highly structured (with thousands of short iterations) and also tensor-based (samples in each iteration are packaged into a non-divisible matrix for fast processing).
+Static load balancing approaches [18], [19], [20] are not aware of runtime resource variations, and dynamic approaches [21], [22], [23], which are mainly based on work stealing [15], [16], [24], are also deficient for ML workloads.
 First, work stealing usually requires fine-grained worker progress monitoring and runtime load migration, which is inefficient for an iterative model training process.
-Second, runtime load migration assumes that samples are processed one by one, which is indeed incompatible with the style of tensor-based processing in modern ML frameworks [9, 11, 21].
+Second, runtime load migration assumes that the samples be processed one by one, yet such a sequential manner hinders the full utilization of hardware accelerators like GPUs that are common for model ML frameworks [8], [25], [26].

-In this paper, we design a new load balancing strategy for distributed model training workloads, called semi-dynamic load balancing.
+In this paper, we design a new load balancing strategy for distributed model training workloads, called semidynamic load balancing.
 In broad strokes, the high-level idea is to perform all load balancing actions-worker monitoring, straggler identification and load redistribution-on the iteration boundaries, with load adjustment enforced by tuning each worker's sample batch size.
 Following such a high-level idea, we propose Load-Balanced Bulk Synchronous Parallel (LB-BSP), a composite scheme atop BSP that seeks to equalize all the workers' batch processing times by speculatively configuring their batch sizes at the synchronization barriers.
 An immediate question is then how to set the batch size at the synchronization barriers for the best load balancing effect in the upcoming iteration.
 This evolves into different challenges for CPU and GPU clusters that are two typical platform types for distributed learning.

 For a CPU worker, our profiling work (§3.2.1) shows that its batch processing time is proportional to its batch size, with the proportion coefficient representing the instantaneous sample processing capability.
-In shared clusters, such a coefficient may vary drastically with the temporal resources [42, 71], and thus shall be predicted prior to each iteration.
-For this purpose, we employ a special kind of recurrent neural network called NARX [33], which can make accurate performance predictions by taking into account the driving resources such as CPU and memory.
+In shared clusters, such a coefficient may vary drastically with the temporal resources [12], [27], and thus shall be predicted prior to each iteration.
+For this purpose, we employ a special kind of recurrent neural network called NARX [28], which can make accurate performance predictions by taking into account the driving resources such as CPU and memory.